CaptainOfFlyingDutchman/manvendrask.github.com/_posts/2017-06-24-nodejs-debugging-enhancements.md

 ## Conclusion
 Technology has always made the human life simple, and this debugging technology is much useful for the people writing software.

 Debugging support has traveled a great distance.
-In my opinion, I would always use [VisualStudio Code]({% post_url 2017-03-11-visual-studio-javascript-code-completion-and-troubleshooting %}) as I won't to leave my development environment where I have already opened the files I'm working on.
+In my opinion, I would always use [VisualStudio Code]({% post_url 2017-03-11-visual-studio-javascript-code-completion-and-troubleshooting %}) as I won't have to leave my development environment where I have already opened the files I'm working on.
 If I rely on Chrome DevTools I would have to open each file again and then set the breakpoints, which is neither productive nor logical.

 I recommend staying far away from Node.js's debugging client.
 It's not super easy and intuitive to use.
 I highly advocate debugging your code while writing instead after deploying.